 NERC typically expect finalised data to be submitted to a NERC data centre as soon after the end of data collection as possible.
 NERC define the end of data collection and the start of the embargo periods as 'the point at which the data becomes available from an instrument or experiment' not the end of the project.

-NERC expects that all data an research materials that underpin research publications should be preserved and accessible for a minimum of 10 years after completion of the research.
-However, for projects of major importance, this may need to be for 20 years or longer.
+NERC expects that all data and research materials that underpin research publications should be preserved and accessible for a minimum of 10 years after completion of the research.

 The Science and Technology Facilities Council (STFC) aims to ensure that scientific data produced as its facilities are carefully managed and optimally exploited, both in the short and long-term.